Noorul Quader

 Mohammed Noorul Quader (2 December 1935 – 13 September 1998) was a Bangladeshi freedom fighter, government officer, and entrepreneur.
-He was the first establishment secretary of the Mujibnagar Government (Probashi Sarkar), the first secretary of Bangladesh, and a pioneer of Bangladesh's export-oriented ready made garment industry.
+He was the first establishment secretary of the Mujibnagar Government Probashi Sarkar, the first secretary of Bangladesh, and a pioneer of Bangladesh's export-oriented ready made garment industry.
 He was also the founding chairman of the Bangladesh Parjatan Corporation and the founder of the Desh Group.

 Early life and education

-Mohammad Noorul Quader Khan was born in Mymensingh, Bangladesh.
+Mohammad Noorul Quader Khan was born into one of the zamindar families of the Jamalpur region of Mymensingh, the family descended from Turkish mercenaries under the Mughal emperors.
 His father was Abdul Latif Khan and his mother was Kulsum Begum.
 He was the youngest of six siblings.

 In 1950, Mohammad Noorul Quader Khan graduated from Armanitola Government High School.
 He attended Dhaka College for two years, and after passing the college's intermediate exam Noorul Quader joined the Pakistan Air Force in 1952.
 He was discharged from the air force shortly after due to health issues, and in 1954 he enrolled in Dhaka University, where he received a Bachelor of Commerce degree.